FrankFK/FrankFK.github.io/_woopec_docs/Turtle.md

 ## How to write your own program?

-You only have to install Visual Studio (Community Edition, or Visual Studio Code) and the [Woopec.Wpf-Library](https://www.nuget.org/packages/Woopec.Wpf).
+You only have to install Visual Studio and download the Woopec package.
+[Getting started](GettingStarted.html) describes this in more detail.
-All of these are free to use.
-For your program you create a Visual Studio Project of type "WPF Application", add the Woopec-library and add the WoopecCanvas to your MainWindow.

 Then you can write your first turtle program.
 [Getting started](GettingStarted.html) describes this in more detail.